Inverse Optimization of Convex Risk Functions: Introduction

 \section{Introduction}

-The theory of convex risk functions, established since the work of \cite{artzner:coherentRM} and later generalized by \cite{follmer02:cvxRiskMeas}, \cite{Ruszczynski:2006aa}, among others, has played a central role in the development of modern risk-averse optimization models.
-The work of \cite{Ruszczynski:2006aa} in particular brings to light the intimate relationship between convex risk functions and optimization theory, and provides necessary tools for analyzing the tractability of risk-averse optimization problems involving convex risk functions.
-The unified scheme that they provided through convex analysis also explains the success of several convex risk functions that have now been constantly applied for risk minimization, among which the most well known is arguably Conditional Value-at-Risk (CVaR) (\cite{Rockafellar:optimizationCVAR}).
+The theory of convex risk functions, established since the work of \cite{artzner:coherentRM} and later generalized by \cite{follmer02:cvxRiskMeas}, \cite{Ruszczynski:2006aa}, and others, has played a central role in the development of modern risk-averse optimization models.
+The work of \cite{Ruszczynski:2006aa} in particular brings to light the intimate relationship between convex risk functions and optimization theory and provides necessary tools for analyzing the tractability of risk-averse optimization problems involving convex risk functions.
+The unified scheme that \cite{Ruszczynski:2006aa} provided through convex analysis also explains the success of several convex risk functions that have now been widely applied for risk minimization, among which the most well known is arguably Conditional Value-at-Risk (CVaR) (\cite{Rockafellar:optimizationCVAR}).

-It was however not for the purpose of optimization (i.e. risk minimization), at least not solely, when the theory was first established.
-Rather, the motivation lay in the need for alternative measures of risk that can better characterize how risk is perceived by individuals.
-The property of convexity for example, which led to the term "convex" risk function, was postulated by the theory as an essential and universal characteristic of how risk-averse individuals would perceive risk, namely that diversification should not be risker.
-The industrial standard measure of risk, Value-at-Risk (VaR), unfortunately does not satisfy the property, whereas CVaR as its counterpart that satisfies convexity has become a popular alternative supported by the theory.
-Other properties in the theory that have also been constantly referred to in justifying the choice of a measure for risk include monotonicity and translation invariance (\cite{follmer02:cvxRiskMeas}), law invariance (\cite{kusuoka:licrm}), positive homogeneity (\cite{artzner:coherentRM}), and comonotonicity (\cite{Acerbi:smmrcrsra}), among others.
+It was however not for the purpose of optimization (i.e., risk minimization), at least not solely, that the theory was first established.
+Rather, the motivation lay in the need for alternative measures of risk that could better characterize how individuals perceive risk.
+For example, the property of convexity, which led to the term ``convex" risk function, was postulated by the theory as an essential and universal characteristic of how risk-averse individuals would perceive risk, namely that diversification should not increase risk.
+The industry-standard measure of risk, Value-at-Risk (VaR), unfortunately does not satisfy the property of convexity, whereas CVaR, as its counterpart, which does satisfy convexity, has become a popular theory-supported alternative.
+Other properties of the theory that have also been widely referenced in justifying the choice of a measure for risk include monotonicity and translation invariance (\cite{follmer02:cvxRiskMeas}), law invariance (\cite{kusuoka:licrm}), positive homogeneity (\cite{artzner:coherentRM}), and comonotonicity (\cite{Acerbi:smmrcrsra}), among others.
 Each of these properties represents a certain well-grounded rationale for how risk might be perceived over random variables.
-Some are applicable fairly generally, e.g. monotonicity and law invariance, whereas some others can be domain dependent, e.g. translation invariance.
+Some are applicable fairly generally (e.g., monotonicity and law invariance), whereas some others can be domain dependent (e.g., positive homogeneity and comonotonicity).